khanduri/influxdb.com/content/docs/kapacitor/v0.1/tick/index.md

 ### Durations

-TICK supports durations literals.
+TICKscript supports durations literals.
 They are of the form of an InfluxQL duration.
 See https://influxdb.com/docs/v0.9/query_language/spec.html#literals